 Postdoctoral Research Associates

-I am interested in accepting new graduate students to the lab, with a broad interest in population ecology.
+I am interested in recruiting new graduate students to the lab, with a broad interest in population ecology.
 Specifically, I would be keen to hear from potential students who have an interest in the ecology and evolution of infectious diseases, general host-natural enemy interactions, spatial ecology and theoretical ecology.
-Currently, lab research involves a large range of projects that combine field experiments, laboratory microcosm systems, statistical analyses of historical and concurrent data and mathematical modelling approaches.
+More broadly, our research addresses questions on spatial synchrony in metapopulations and its impacts on extinction-colonization, the mechanisms and impact of seasonality in population dynamics and eco-evolutionary trajectories.
+Currently, lab research involves a range of approaches that combine field experiments, laboratory microcosm systems, statistical analyses of historical and concurrent data and mathematical/computational modelling approaches.

 Funding is available.

-If you are interested in the lab’s research focuses, please send me an e-mail (email@example.com) for more information.
-You can also visit the Odum School of Ecology webpage for more information on graduate programs and the application process
+If you are interested in the lab’s research focus, please send me an e-mail (email@example.com) for more information.
+You can also visit the Odum School of Ecology webpage for more information on graduate programs and the application process.
+I can also accept students through UGA’s Integrated Life Sciences program and the Institute of Bioinformatics.